SSL Certificate and ServBay CA Troubleshooting

 or.key

-), ServBay will attempt to reissue and deploy a fresh certificate to the correct folder (/Applications/ServBay/ssl/private/tls-certs/your-domain/
+files are absent), ServBay will attempt to automatically reissue and deploy new certificate files to the correct location (/Applications/ServBay/ssl/private/tls-certs/your-domain/

-). - Restart your web server: After the new certificate files are generated and installed, you’ll need to restart the web server package (Nginx, Caddy, or Apache) for the changes to take effect.
-Go to the Packages section in the left sidebar, locate your web server, and click the restart button (usually a circular arrow icon).
+). - Restart web server: Once the certificates are successfully regenerated and deployed, you'll need to restart the web server package serving the site (Nginx, Caddy, Apache, etc.) so it loads the new certificates.
+In the left sidebar, go to the Packages page, find your web server package, and click the restart button beside it (usually a circular arrow icon).

 https://your-domain

 ).
-The problem should be resolved, and your site should load normally over a secure connection.
+The problem should be resolved and the site should load normally over HTTPS.

 Notes

-- This solution is intended for SSL certificates automatically issued by ServBay for local sites.
-If you use your own custom certificates, ServBay won’t reissue them if they go missing.
-You’ll need to recover or re-import the required certificate files manually.
+- This solution applies to SSL certificates automatically issued for local sites by ServBay.
+If you use custom certificates you imported yourself, ServBay won't automatically reissue them if they’re lost—you'll need to manually recover or reimport certificate files.

-- ServBay uses its built-in ServBay User CA to issue certificates for local sites, enabling HTTPS in local development environments.
-If your browser still warns that the certificate isn’t trusted when accessing local HTTPS sites, it could be due to your operating system or browser not trusting the ServBay User CA. See ServBay’s Trusting ServBay CA documentation for configuration instructions.
+- ServBay uses the built-in ServBay User CA to issue certificates for local sites so HTTPS works in your local environment.
+If you still see untrusted certificate warnings in your browser when accessing local HTTPS sites, it may be that ServBay User CA is not trusted by your OS or browser.
+Please refer to ServBay’s ServBay CA Trust Guide for configuration instructions.

-- ServBay offers data backup features, including backups for site configurations and SSL certificates.
-Regular backups can help you quickly restore data in case of accidental loss.
+- ServBay provides data backup features, including backups of site configurations and SSL certificates.
+Regular backups can help you quickly restore data in case of unexpected issues.

 Frequently Asked Questions (FAQ)